FACTBOX-Shipping firms avoid Red Sea as Houthi attacks increase | Headlines

 HAPAG-LLOYD German container shipping line Hapag Lloyd said on Dec.
 18 it would re-route several ships via the Cape of Good Hope until the safety of passage through the Suez Canal and the Red Sea could be guaranteed.

 A projectile believed to be a drone struck its vessel Al Jasrah on Dec.
 15, while sailing close to the coast of Yemen.
 No crew were injured.
+HMM

+South Korean container shipper HMM said on Tuesday it had from Dec.
+15 ordered its ships from Europe which would normally use the Suez Canal to reroute via the Cape of Good Hope for an indefinite period of time.
 MAERSK

 Denmark's A.P.
 Moller-Maersk on Dec.
 15 said it would pause all container shipments through the Red Sea until further notice, following a "near-miss incident" involving its vessel Maersk Gibraltar a day earlier.
 The ship was targeted by a missile while travelling from Salalah, Oman, to Jeddah, Saudi Arabia, the company said.